 Arrival and departure times: Please plan on arriving and departing at the applicable times as detailed in the schedule.
 Please do not show up to base camp early.
 We take the time between hunts to pack coolers, tend to stock, work on gear, address any needs and prepare for your hunt.
 We require that time to provide the best hunts in the industry.
 Thank you.

 Preparation for your hunt: Training, practice, patience and physical fitness will dramatically increase both a successful outcome for the hunt and the enjoyment of the hunt itself, especially for backcountry hunters.
 We cannot stress fitness enough.
 Big animals are big for a reason.
 They are smart and have evaded harvest for years.
 They will not be easy targets and typically do not reside in easily accessible areas.
 Killing one requires training, hard work, effort and mental toughness.
 Our hunts are conducted at elevations ranging from 3,200 feet to 10,000 feet.
 We have backcountry camps located at elevations therein.
 It is difficult to train for elevation, especially for those visiting us from low elevations; however, physical training at any elevation will help.
 Consumption of copious amounts of water once you arrive in Idaho and throughout the trip is very important.
 There is a difference between mountain shape and aerobic shape.
 The two are symbiotic; however, learning how to hike in the mountains, how to place your feet, travel efficiently and quietly, travel up inclines, down declines, across sidehills, and through rocks with weight on your back is paramount to a complete western, free range hunting excursion.
 Not every person has access to the geography nor time in their schedule to train in the mountains.
 That being said, the best thing you can do to prepare for your hunt with HcO is to hike in the hills, on trails (off-trail is far better), canyons, mountains, whatever you have access to, with a backpack.
 Get out and hike!
 A treadmill is good, hiking is far superior.
 It will help with your instincts, spotting and help assimilate you to the outdoors.
 We work with plenty of people with minimal or no horse experience.
-Horse experience is not necessary for your backcountry hunt; however, reading up on horseback etiquette, proper positioning and the like will better prepare you for a backcountry hunt.
+Horse experience is not necessary for your backcountry hunt; however, reading up on horseback etiquette, proper positioning and the like will better prepare you for a backcountry hunt in the event horses will be used.
 If you have the opportunity prior to the hunt, and can spend some time horseback, that is even better.
-Horses will play a role in the backcountry.
+HcO is reducing the role stock plays in all of our hunts.
+The outfitter will discuss what role stock will play on specific hunts with individual.

 Train with your bow or rifle.
 For our archery hunters, practice shooting on inclines, declines and sidehills.
 Pay attention to your level.
 Watch hunting video.
 Run through scenarios in your mind.
 Try to be as prepared as possible to capitalize on an opportunity.
 Very few people can say they have harvested a free range elk with a bow and arrow.
 It is elite.
 The more comfortable you are with your weapon, the better off you will be in the field.
 Try to get comfortable at the range shooting out to 50 yards or more in various scenarios.
 We have a 3D range at base camp.
 Upon arrival and prior to the hunt, your guide will have you shoot your bow.
 It gives us an idea on range, ability and accuracy.
 We are an ethical outfit, we do not take unethical shots and try to keep wound loss at a minimum.
 If you are a rifle hunter, dial your gun in at the range.
 Get comfortable shooting prone out to 400 or 500 yards.
 That will make a 200 or 300 yard shot in the field feel comfortable.
 Once the gun is sighted, practice shooting off of shooting stix, from a sitting position, from a standing position with a rest, kneeling using a backpack as a rest, etc. Practice taking the gun off of your shoulder, getting set up, acquiring the target and shooting in an efficient manner.
 We will always do our best to get you comfortable for your shot.
 We do not take unethical shots; however, prone setups, bench rests, and inanimate targets are not the reality in the field.
 The more you practice prior to the hunt, the more comfortable you will be when the time comes to release the arrow or pull the trigger with HcO.